michael-je/synthetic-state-space-generator/README.md

   A custom function provided by the user to determine the heuristic values of states.

-## Default Behavioural Functions
+# Default Behavioural Functions
-Passing in functions as parameters allows the user to gain finegrained control over the structure of the generated graph.
-Most of the behavioural  functions passed in, must have the following parameters (unless explicitly stated otherwise):
+Passing in functions as parameters allows the user to gain fine-grained control over the structure of the generated graph.
+Most of the behavioural  functions passed in, must have the following parameters (unless parameters are explicitly stated):

 - **Parameters:**
   - `randint` ([`RandomIntFunction`](#use-of-deterministic-randomness-in-custom-functionality)): A callable that returns random integers given a range and distribution.